Nettleship v. Weston Case

-Have you ever wondered what will happen if you ever had an accident while taking driving lessons?
+Have you ever wondered what would happen if you ever had an accident while taking driving lessons?
 Is there any probable chance that you might face legal charges?
-Or is there any specific law referring to such situations?
-Or maybe a question will arise that how can the court hold you liable for something you are still learning.
+What is the specific law referring to such situations?
+Will the court hold you liable for such accidents if you are still learning?

-Generally, in cases like this, the Law of Tort is referred.
-Let’s understand with a reference of Nettleship v Weston Case.
-Under this case, the question in the court was simply about whether the standard of care will be applicable to a learner driver in the same manner as an experienced driver or not.
-Providing clarity on this aspect, the English Court of Appeal delivered the judgment for breach of duty in negligence claims.
+The question in the court was simply about whether the standard of care is applicable to a learner driver in the same manner as it is to an experienced driver or not.
+Providing clarity on this aspect, the English Court of Appeal delivered the judgment for breach of duty in negligence.

-Nettleship v Weston Case is an essential application case on standard of care in the Law of Tort.
-This case represents the Law of Tort at its most sensible and takes a broad-brush approach to justice.
+Nettleship v Weston Case is an essential case on standard of care in Tort Law.
+This case represents Tort Law at its most sensible and takes a broad-brush approach to justice.

-The plaintiff started giving defendant lessons where he found her very receptive to instruction and a very good learner-driver.
-On his third lesson, the defendant met with an accident where she had mounted the kerb.
-Consequently, the defendant stuck the nearside lamp and caused serious injuries to Nettleship.
+Afterward, the plaintiff started giving the defendant driving lessons where he found her very receptive to instructions and a good learner-driver.
+On her third lesson, however, the defendant had an accident where she crashed the car into a nearside lamp-post and caused serious injuries to Nettleship.

-Later, after a few months, the court held liable Mrs. Wetson and charged a fine for the due to lack of care and attention in driving.
+A few months later, the court held Mrs. Weston liable and charged her a fine for the lack of due care and attention in driving.
 Moreover, Mr. Nettleship filed a case claiming damages for negligence against Mrs. Weston.
-But she denied negligence and filed a counterclaim of negligence on his part.
-She said that her situation was duly conveyed to Nettleship.
-Hence, he should have expected a high risk and not have demanded such a level of care.
+She denied negligence and filed a counterclaim.

-The Law of Tort is always interrelated with other fields of law.
-In regard to the term ‘negligence’ under driving offences, the law states that “a tort consisting of the breach of a duty of care resulting in damage to the claimant”.
+Tort Law is always interrelated with other fields of law.
+Negligence in driving, according to the law, is a tort consisting of the breach of the duty of care, resulting in damage to a passenger, driver, or pedestrian.
 Hence, it is essential to consider an objective standard while dealing with a case of negligence.
-Court took different fields of law into consideration while concluding the matter of Nettleship and Weston.
+The court took different fields of law into consideration while concluding the matter of Nettleship and Weston.

-What was held by the English Court of Appeal?
+What was the ruling of the English Court of Appeal?

-Taking every aspect of law into consideration, the judge dismissed the claims by Mrs. Wetson.
-The judge also ordered the defendant to pay compensation for the damages to Nettleship till the time he wasn’t able to work.
-Moreover, both plaintiff and defendant were responsible for the accident, hence a 50% damage reduction as a joint responsibility was imposed as a result of contributory negligence.
+Taking every aspect of law into consideration, the judge dismissed the claims of Mrs. Weston.
+Consequently, he ordered the defendant to pay compensation for the period that Mr. Nettleship had been missing work.
+Both the plaintiff and the defendant were held responsible for the accident; Hence, a 50% damage reduction was imposed as a result of contributory negligence.

 What’s the takeaway from the Nettleship and Weston case?

-Summing up, be it a learner driver or an experienced driver, they owe the exact same duty to a passenger in his car as he does to the public.
-Moreover, driving with reasonable care and skill is relevant in every situation.
-Although, as per the law, the personal mannerism of a driver is not a relevant circumstance.
+To sum up, be it a learner driver or an experienced driver, they owe the exact same duty of care to any passengers, pedestrians, or drivers.
+In addition, driving with reasonable care and skill is relevant in every situation.
+This case played a pivotal role in future cases, making contributory negligence the most common defense.